jakobib/angularjs2014/paper.md

 ## Embedding Suggestions with ng-suggest

-The OpenSearch standard for search engine description includes a specification how to query search suggestions and autocomplete, as provided by many search applications.
+The OpenSearch standard for search engine description includes a specification for how to query search suggestions and autocomplete, as provided by many search applications.
 The method can also be used to support tagging with controlled vocabularies (Nagaya et al. 2011) or by recommendation services to dynamically display additional information (Voß 2008).
 A search suggestion, as specified by OpenSearch Suggestions (Clinton 2006) consists of a JSON array:

     [
       ...